All Products

 You can use a custom dataset, a public dataset, or a combination of both for the evaluation.

-• Dataset format: The dataset must be in the JSONL format and use UTF-8 encoding.
+• Dataset format: Must be in JSONL format with UTF-8 encoding.
 Each line must be a single JSON object.

-• Dataset upload: You must upload the prepared dataset file to OSS and enter its OSS path on the configuration page.
+• Dataset upload: Upload the prepared dataset file to OSS and enter its OSS path on the configuration page.

 Evaluation method